A Classical Model Correspondence for G-symmetric Random Tensor Networks: Computing Entanglement Entropy with G-Symmetry

+Our aim is to arrive at an expression for the Von Neumann entropy for a $G$-injective random tensor network by bounding it below by the second R\'{e}nyi entropy and above by the Schmidt rank.
+In this section, we first work through computing the R\'{e}nyi entropy via a difference of free energies of a particular Ising model.

-We consider a two-dimensional square lattice throughout the entirety of this work for simplicity, though these results straightforwardly generalize to any lattice where the correspondence is then to a classical model on the associated interaction graph.
+To start, we consider a two-dimensional square lattice throughout the entirety of this work for simplicity, though these results straightforwardly generalize to any lattice where the correspondence is then to a classical model on the associated interaction graph.
 The sites of the lattice are indexed by $x$.
 We associate a finite dimensional vector space

-to each of them.
+to each site.
 The tensor product runs over the neighbor sites $y$ of each vertex $x$.
 To each neighbor we associate a $D_{xy}$-dimensional vector space.
 Each site also has a $d_x$-dimensional vector space $V_{x, \partial}$, which will be associated with the physical degrees of freedom residing at each site of the lattice.
 Let $D_x$ be the total dimension of the space $V_x$.
-Following the notation of \cite{Hayden1}, we also denote the indices related to physical degrees of freedom by so-called 'dangling' indices as they are not connected to other vertices.
+We will use different notation than \cite{Hayden1}, and refer to the 'physical' indices rather than 'dangling' indices to emphasize the setting.

 Let $\ket{V_x}$ be a random state on $V_x$, chosen from the Haar measure.
 Let $\ket{xy}$ be a maximally entangled state on $V_{y, v} \otimes V_{x, v}$, for two neighboring sites $x, y$.
-We start by considering a random (non-normalized) PEPS state defined as (see Figure \ref{fig:1}):
+We start by considering a random (non-normalized) PEPS state defined as (see Figure \ref{fig:1} for an example):

 with the first tensor product running over all maximally entangled states acting on the vectors spaces $V_{y, v} \otimes V_{x, v}$ for all neighboring $x, y$, and the second over all sites.
 This leads to a generic form of the (non-normalized) density operator given by